aztecrex/jaxrs-trailing-slash/README.md

     JdkHttpServerFactory.createHttpServer(URI.create(BASE_URI), config);
 ```

-Or to enforce a specific policy for all resources:
+Or, to enforce a specific policy for all resources:
 ```
     // Jersey-specific, explicitly enforce trailing slash required on all resources final ResourceConfig config = new ResourceConfig(MyResource.class,